L’Amour au théâtre français

 The recent scientific examination of these paintings in Berlin in 2011 has produced a contrary opinion.
 It is maintained that a light gray base paint has been detected under both works and that this base is so particular in Watteau's work that one must conclude that the two paintings were started at the same time.
 Vogtherr reiterated this position in the 2013 catalogue of the Brussels exhibition.
 However, the changed scales of the figures in the two works, the different figural types, the different vantage points in the two compositions, and the two very distinct sets of preparatory drawings used for the pictures—each a major point in itself but overwhelming evidence in their totality—argue forcefully against the idea that the two pictures were conceived together, much less painted simultaneously.

 Even if most scholars generally agree that the two paintings should be dated separately, there is little agreement as to what the dates should be.
 Posner, for example, claimed that Watteau possibly conceived L’Amour au théâtre français as early as 1706 (undoubtedly thinking of the drawing in the Morgan Library & Museum) and that the artist painted it in 1716 at the time of the second performance of Lully’s Fêtes de l’Amour et Bacchus (about which more will be said later).
 However, most modern critics have come to a different, less extreme position.
 Grasselli proposed a date of 1712-13 for some of the key drawings for L’Amour au théâtre français, namely the study of Bacchus, but suggested 1713-14 for others such as the figures of Crispin and the actor dancing.
 Rosenberg and Prat generally preferred 1713-14 for these same drawings.
 Grasselli, as well as Rosenberg and Grasselli, dated the painting accordingly.
 Mathey proposed a date of c.
 1714, for both paintings.
-Roland Michel also assigned a date of c.
-1714 for L’Amour au théâtre français.
+In 1981 Roland Michel dated both pendants to c.
+1718 but then (1984) dated L’Amour au théâtre français to c.
+1714.
 Exceptionally, Glorieux referred 1712 for the main portion of the painting, but also suggested that it was reworked several times until c.
 1717-18.
 Despite these disparities, there is a general direction of scholarly thought.
 Most agree that L’Amour au théâtre français was executed just a few years after Watteau was agrée at the Academy in 1712, and that it was taken up again when it was joined as a pendant with L’Amour au théâtre italien.

 As has been noted by others, the musical trio that appears in L’Amour au théâtre français—the bagpipe (musette) player, the violinist, and the oboe (hautbois) player—is echoed by a similar group in Le Bal champêtre.
 The two bagpipe players are almost identical.
 Le Bal champêtre is a fairly early picture, whatever year is assigned to it, and corroborates the general sentiment about the early dating of L’Amour au théâtre français.